 Sweet and tangy pomegranate molasses is easy to make at home.
 You just need pomegranate juice and a little time!

 Fortunately, with this simple, fool-proof recipe, you’ll never have to search for a store-bought bottle.
 From mains, to sides, to even dessert and cocktails, pomegranate molasses has a place at your table.

 The best part is the flexibility: if you’ve got a bunch of pomegranates on hand, this recipe will use up plenty of them, but using bottled pomegranate juice, which has become much more widely available in recent years, will also produce amazing results, and it’s my preferred method.

 Pomegranate molasses adds complexity to any recipe you make.
-Add it to cocktails to tame the sweetness, drizzle it over frozen yogurt or use in savory dishes like this Pomegranate Chicken Thigh recipe to balance the rich flavors in the chicken.
+Add it to cocktails to tame the sweetness, drizzle it over frozen yogurt or use in savory dishes like these Pomegranate Chicken Thigh and Fesenjan (Persian Chicken Stew) recipes to balance the rich flavors in the chicken.

 Table of Contents

 Despite the name, pomegranate molasses does not contain any added sugar, and is made by naturally reducing pomegranate juice down to a thick syrup.
 That’s it!
 No other ingredients!